-In my post, I show you step by step on how to create Google alerts.
-I also share with you some excellent Google alert tips to help you find opportunities to grow your online business.
+In my post, I show you how to create Google alerts, step by step.
+I also share some excellent Google alert tips to help you find opportunities to grow your online business.

 It takes just a few seconds to create an alert.